vasilismg/CNNs_TensorFlow/README.md

 # CNNs using TensorFlow

-The following projects are based on the programming assignments of deeplearning.ai, course Convolutional Neural Networks
+The following projects are based on the programming assignments of deeplearning.ai, course Convolutional Neural Networks.
+They were implemented in Keras and I re-implemented them using TensorFlow.

 * [Project 1](https://github.com/vasilismg/CNNs_TensorFlow/tree/master/Detect_happiness): Build a convolutional neural network (CNN) to detect from their picture whether a person is happy or not.